Shopping for Leathergoods in Fez.

 Our mission was to select a range of bags, belts, handbags and backpacks from one of the best collections of leather goods in Morocco.

-Several hours later, while enjoying several glasses of mint tea to sustain us we looked at our leather purchases.
+Several hours later, while having enjoyed several glasses of mint tea to sustain us, we looked at our leather purchases.
 We were pleased with our choices.

 Leather bags in rainbow hues were spread across the tiled floor.
 Hand crafted from supple sheep and goat skin and the sturdier camel skin and cow hide.

-Some with woven panel inserts of Kilim wool, others with fringing and tassels.
+Some bags with woven panel inserts of Kilim wool, others with fringing and tassels.
+Backpacks were decorated with fancy stitching and brass studs.

-While walking back to our Fez Riad, being tired but happy with the purchases of the day.
-Most of all we were pleased to have had the opportunity to buy our leather.
-All while experiencing the sights and smells of the traditional practices used since medieval times.
+Walking back to our Riad in Fez, we were tired but happy with the purchases of the day.
+Most of all we were pleased to have had the opportunity to buy our leather at the Chouara Tannery.
+All the while experiencing the sights and smells of the traditional practices used since medieval times.
+It has been a successful day of shopping.